jacksleight/statamic-bard-texstyle/docs/pins.md

 * **instructions (string, optional)**
   The description of the pin.
 * **fields (array)**
   Fields for this pin.
-Array keys are the field handles.
+The array keys are used as the handles.
 Parameters are:
   * **display (string)**
     The display name of the field.
   * **type (string)**